kupxzu/vet_clinic/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+- DEVFUSION

 ## Authors

 - kupxzu - *Initial work*

+## Project Plan

+- This project is for educational purposes only.
+- The project planned by Vincent Mora
+- The project is a simple veterinary system
+- Logic and designed by kupxzu

 ## Acknowledgments